jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

 cluster.
 This is not difficult to do, but if often not the way that "cloud stuff" works by default.

-The default filesystem exchange path is ``/srv/nbgraber/exchange``.
+The default filesystem exchange path is ``/srv/nbgrader/exchange``.
+In a UNIX file system, this is by default owned by the root user, so you will need to use a bit of knowledge to set things up properly.